Updated on May 4, 2024 by Hannah Fitchett

 3. Type of kayak

 There are lots of different types of kayaks you can buy from fishing kayaks to inflatable kayaks so choosing one which best meets your needs is important.
-I cover the different best kayaks for dogs types of dog-friendly kayaks below.
+I cover the best type of kayak for dogs below.

 4. Storage